BRMonte/Unit4-challenge/README.md

 checkout = Checkout.new(pricing_rules, products: products)

 # The checkout has 2 methods,
-# #scan => takes the item's key code as a string and adds it to your cart
-# #total => returns the cart's total cost as a string in euros
+scan => takes the item's key code as a string and adds it to your cart total => returns the cart's total cost as a string in euros

-# For example here's a basket which takes advantage of both rules we built
-checkout.scan '001'
-checkout.scan '002'
+Example: a cart using both promotional rules checkout.scan '001' checkout.scan '002'
 checkout.scan '001'